jamespmernin/Ajax-HTTP-Intro/README.md

 * With key: [http://api.giphy.com/v1/gifs/search?q=funny+cat&api_key=dc6zaTOxFJmzC](http://api.giphy.com/v1/gifs/search?q=funny+cat&api_key=dc6zaTOxFJmzC)

 **It is very important that you not push your API keys to a public Github repo.**
+> Check out [Figaro](https://github.com/laserlemon/figaro) or research some additional ways to hide your keys

 ## AJAX (5 mins)